UPDATED May 2017

 All that talk of "comradeship" and yet I realised no-one ever had my back.
 Maybe it was something I'd done, something I said?
 But when I asked if I'd done something wrong either politically or personally to deserve the hostility I was getting from leading cadre, Rees merely muttered that I was "exemplary".
 These are men and women who will shout themselves hoarse to stop you being called a "cunt" but will happily see you treated like one.
 He expected me to continue working in this environment.
 When I told him it felt like a rape, all he had to say was that I wasn't allowed to use the word "like that".
 I felt compelled to explain that I knew what rape felt like.
 And he still wouldn't tackle the bullying.
 "I'm not picking a fight with a district organiser," was his courageous response.

-The West London district organiser (D.O.s, full-timers paid a salary by the party) was a twiggy blonde teacher whose deep understanding of politics led her, in her former working life, to teach her students about Dunkirk when told to teach them about D-Day.
+The West London district organiser (D.O.s, full-timers paid a salary by the party) was a twiggy blonde teacher whose profound grasp of politics led her, in her former working life, to teach her students about Dunkirk when told to teach them about D-Day.
 For some unfathomable reason, whenever there was a task to do (the SWP's notorious pointless activities just to keep the grunts busy) she would always demand I was the one who did it.
 Such as when we were all in the middle of the SA election and I'd been working on the press from waking at 8am to gone midnight, and yet out of the entire West London district, it was me who had to do the 6am paper sale with her and one of the bureaucrats.
 One paper was sold.
 Other members couldn't do it apparently because they were otherwise occupied earning a living, paying their NI contributions towards a state pension while I was racking up credit card debt in order to live.

 Hostility towards me was clearly signalled.
 In early 2001, during our general election campaign, the D.O. suddenly demanded that "all LSA (London Socialist Alliance) press work should go through me" because "Anna's up her own arse, she wants to be in the media limelight".
 The fact that I'd abandoned "media limelight", income and a career in order to contribute to the movement made no odds.
 And all party presswork?
 Oh, great.
 Another level of bureaucracy to take up more time we didn't have.
 She was the district organiser and not the person I reported to but Central Committee member Rees, courageous as ever, refused to clarify even though you could tell he knew the demand was barking.
 In one press team meeting in January 2001, attended by Rees, Paul Mason, Clare Fermont, Richard Garside, Will McMahon, Stuart King and Dave Osler, Rees had made it clear: "We've established the LSA steering committee, I and the press team have the right to issue press releases without going to every group and waiting."
 If following his instructions resulted in my being bashed up by his comrades, then so be it.